Icenium/bond-content/grocery-list/lesson-1.md

 ## Lesson 1: Add data services to your app

-Data is an important component of most applications.
-The Telerik Platform contains a Backend Services solution that makes it simple to configure and interact with a backend that lives in the cloud.
-In this lesson you'll create a backend structure for managing grocery lists.
-Within a few minutes you'll have a complete data service, and have built a UI that reads and writes to it.
-Let's get started.

 ### Step 1.
 Configure an endpoint

 Before you interact with data you need to setup a structure for your data to live in.
 Although you're free to store your data wherever you'd like, the Telerik Platform provides a Backend Services offering that integrates with AppBuilder and Kendo UI Mobile.
 To start, you're going to create a Backend Services project to serve as the backend of your grocery list app.